ongres/stackgres/doc/content/en/04-administration-guide/10-replication/01-replication-modes/01-async/_index.md

 +-----------+------------------+---------+-----------+----+-----------+
 ```

-Maybe the variable `syncInstances` caught the attention.
-1 Leader and 2 replicas constitute the cluster by asynchronous replication.
-Therefore, we could think that the variable needs to be set with `0` instances, but the documentation confirms that the variable will take action only if we enable synchronous replication.
-Please, be aware of this if there are plans to update the replication way from async to sync.
+Maybe the variable `syncInstances` caught your attention.
+As shown above the cluster is composed by 1 Leader and 2 replicas using asynchronous replication.
+Therefore, we could think that the variable should be set to `0` instances, but the documentation confirms that the variable will take effect only if we enable synchronous replication.
+Please, be aware of this if there are plans to update the replication mode from async to sync.

 Nevertheless, an example is included to demonstrate the innocuous of updating the variable if sync mode is not enabled: